-The following services are offered in both OPI 60+ and OPI 19-59 programs, based on the best mix of services to meet the Consumer's needs: Home Care, Personal Care, Case Management, Home Delivered Meals, Chore Service, Assistive Technology, Adult Day Services, Evidence-Based Health Promotion programs, Options Counseling, and Assisted Transportation.
+The following services are offered in OPI-C, formerly two separate programs OPI 60+ and OPI 19-59, based on the best mix of services to meet the Consumer's needs: Home Care, Personal Care, Case Management, Home Delivered Meals, Chore Service, Assistive Technology, Adult Day Services, Evidence-Based Health Promotion programs, Options Counseling, and Assisted Transportation.
 Amounts of authorized services are determined by local priorities (see section "Prioritizing OPI Service Delivery" below), safety of care plan, best mix of services to meet Consumer need, and the most cost-effective service options, including natural supports.
-The maximum hours of Home and Personal Care that can be assigned to an OPI Consumer in either the 60+ or 19-59 program is 6 hours per week.
-Exceptions to the maximum can be approved for short term situations and require consultation and approval from the SDS Program Supervisor.
+The maximum hours of Home and Personal Care that can be assigned to an OPI-C Consumer is 6 hours per week.
+Exceptions to the maximum can be approved for short-term situations and require consultation and approval from the SDS Program Supervisor.
 Other services may be authorized by the assigned Case Manager in consultation with the SDS Program Supervisor, depending on Consumer need and available funds.